National Call In Day for Community Living: #FundMFP

 But MFP expired September 30, 2016, and states are running out of funding.
 States are already having to scale back their programs, and without funding, could have to completely eliminate them.
 Last year was the first time that the number of people transitioned to the community declined.
 Without action NOW, states will lose momentum and more people will be stuck in institutions.

-Senators Portman (R-OH) and Cantwell (D-WA) have introduced bipartisan legislation, the EMPOWER Care Act, to improve and extend the program for five years.
+Bipartisan legislation introduced in both the House and Senate, the EMPOWER Care Act, would improve and extend the program for five years.

 Hosted by the Disability and Aging Collaborative Together with: